 “Yeah right,” I thought.
-How can anyone get away from that many Apaches?
+How can anyone get away from that many people?
 Can you really trick someone into thinking that you have all the cards when you don’t even have a pair of threes?
 But then I remembered a similar situation on the South Dakota prairie.

 In college I liked to bike.
-But if wanted to go for a long ride, I needed to get out of the town of Yankton, South Dakota preferably heading south on Broadway Avenue, which once was commemorated as Tom Brokaw Boulevard in honor of the famed NBC News Anchor and hometown hero.
+But if wanted to go for a long ride, I needed to get out of the town of Yankton, South Dakota preferably heading south on Broadway Avenue, which was commemorated as Tom Brokaw Boulevard in honor of the famed NBC News Anchor and hometown hero.

 Broadway turns into U.S Highway 81 when it crosses the Missouri River into Nebraska.
 The bridge that spans the river is unusual for it has two lanes stacked on top of each other much like a double-decker bus.
 For motorist the design works for there is no oncoming traffic.
-For cyclists it is a challenge to keep your speed for there isn’t much room for motorist to pass and there is none if that motorist is driving a semitrailer.
+For cyclists it is a challenge to keep your speed for there isn’t much room for motorist to pass and there is none if that motorist is driving a semi.

 Most times I crossed the bridge without incident.
-But on this day a trucker got on the bridge right behind me and I had to expend all my energy to hustle to the other side.
+But on this day a trucker got on the bridge behind me and I had to expend all my energy to hustle to the other side.

 When we reached the other end of the bridge, the trucker thanked me with a friendly blast of his horn.
 I waved and grimaced.
 The mad dash had already depleted me.
 I turned right along the river road and headed west.